MoritzBS/MoritzBS.github.io/_posts/2024-19-09-NewPublicationSeptember2024.markdown

 ### Policy Recommendations

 - **Need for Clear Regulatory Frameworks:**
-  Our findings underscore the importance of developing clear and comprehensive regulatory frameworks to support blockchain adoption.
+  The findings underscore the importance of developing clear and comprehensive regulatory frameworks to support blockchain adoption.
 Addressing regulatory uncertainty is crucial for fostering an environment conducive to the technology’s growth and implementation.

 - **Promotion of Interdisciplinary Collaboration:**
-  To overcome the challenges associated with blockchain adoption, our research advocates for interdisciplinary collaboration between IT professionals, supply chain partners, and regulators.
+  To overcome the challenges associated with blockchain adoption, The research advocates for interdisciplinary collaboration between IT professionals, supply chain partners, and regulators.
 Building teams that can address both technical and regulatory complexities is key to successful blockchain integration.

 - **Support for Sustainable Practices:**
   The study highlights how blockchain can contribute to more sustainable global value chains by providing transparent records of environmental and social practices.
 Policymakers and companies can use this information to promote sustainability and improve supply chain transparency.

-By offering a detailed framework, identifying barriers, and providing practical and policy-oriented insights, our study contributes to a deeper understanding of blockchain’s role in global trade and provides actionable guidance for future research and practice.
+By offering a detailed framework, identifying barriers, and providing practical and policy-oriented insights, the study contributes to a deeper understanding of blockchain’s role in global trade and provides actionable guidance for future research and practice.

-If you want to learn more about this research, you can find the article open access in *Telecommunications Policy* [here]([https://link.springer.com/article/10.1007/s13132-024-01130-7](https://www.sciencedirect.com/science/article/pii/S0308596124001320).
+If you want to learn more about this research, you can find the article open access in *Telecommunications Policy* [here]([https://www.sciencedirect.com/science/article/pii/S0308596124001320]).
 Thanks to the TU Berlin and the DEAL agreement, it remains open access.
+Of course you can always reach out to me, I am happy to talk with you about the results! :smile: